mediaurl/mediaurl-js/README.md

-# WATCHED.com SDK and tools
+# MediaURL SDK and tools

-This monorepo includes all javascript modules needed to create addons for [WATCHED](https://www.watched.com/).
+This monorepo includes all javascript modules needed to create _MediaURL_ addons.

 ## Getting started

-In best way to create your own WATCHED addon is by cloning our example addon and modify it.
+In best way to create your own MediaURL addon is by cloning our example addon and modify it.

 ### Prerequisites